sourcecred/example-instance/README.md

 - `yarn site`

-If you want to clear the cached data to start from a clean slate, you can do so via:
+If you want to clear the cached data, you can do so via:

 - `yarn clean`

+Running `yarn clean` is a good idea if any plugins fail to load.

+If you want to restart from a clean slate and remove all the generated graphs, you can do so via:

+- `yarn clean-all`

+Run `yarn clean-all` if the `yarn graph` command fails due to a change in the config or breaking changes in a new version of SourceCred.
+**Warning**: If you don't have credentials for every plugin, you might not be able to regenerate parts of the graph.

 [Yarn]: https://classic.yarnpkg.com/